squidfunk/mkdocs-material/docs/setup/setting-up-the-footer.md

 `link`{ #social-link }

 :   :octicons-milestone-24: Default: _none_ · :octicons-alert-24: Required –
-    This field must contain a valid relative or absolute URL including the URI scheme.
+    This property must be set to a relative or absolute URL including the URI scheme.
 All URI schemes are supported, including `mailto` and `bitcoin`:

     === ":fontawesome-brands-twitter: Twitter"